NYSCP Safeguarding Children & Adults when Volunteering in North Yorkshire - North Yorkshire

 Safeguarding children and adults

-Safeguarding is everybody’s business.
+Safeguarding is everybody’s responsibility.
 Say something if you are concerned about a child, young person or an adult.

 If you think a person’s life is in immediate danger you should contact the police on 999.